TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/data-manage.md

 ### Create a New Table

-Navigate to the "App Development" -> "Data Table Management" page and click the "New Table" button to enter the new table page.
+Navigate to the "APP Development" -> "Data Table Management" page and click the "New Table" button to enter the new table page.

 <img src="../../../../images/help/en/data-manage-01.png" alt="grid" width="80%" class="help-img">